rs1-es/aws-serverless-screenshot/README.md

   ```
 5. Edit `takeScreenshot.js` if you need it.
 6. Run `serverless deploy` to deploy the project on AWS.
 Copy the API endpoint.
-7. After that, you can run `serverless deploy function --function takeScreenshot` wherever you update `takeScreenshot.js`.
+7. After that, you can run `serverless deploy function --function takeScreenshot` whenever you update `takeScreenshot.js`.
 8. API endpoint requires the following parameters (using a POST request):
  - url: the website URL.
  - width: desired width.